 Our Paediatrics attachment was a similarly rich learning experience - particularly notable cases included Sydenham's chorea in a nine year old boy (a rare neurological complication of rheumatic fever), TB, meningitis and whooping cough.
 Patients in India generally come to hospital far later in their illness than they do in the UK.
 There is no free public healthcare system so patients have to pay for their treatment.
 This was reflected in the approach of the doctors and medical students to the patients.
 There is a huge focus on examining the patients and looking for any sign of possible pathology.
-At AIMS the patients have to pay for all the tests they can afford.
-This makes the doctors far more aware of treatment costs than here in the NHS.
+At AIMS the patients have to pay for the aware of treatment costs than here in the NHS.